fubark/cosmic/graphics/README.md

 ![Linux Demo](https://raw.githubusercontent.com/fubark/site/master/graphics-demo-linux.png)

 ### Dependencies
+Get a master build of [zig](https://ziglang.org/download/).
 You'll need OpenGL installed locally which is a given on most os.
 On Linux you'll need SDL2 installed.
 You need to pull the vendor repo which has header files, prebuilt libs, and assets for the demo:
 ```sh
 zig build get-deps
 ```